chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 ## Enumerate the domain

-**Goal: Discover computers, users and groups**
+**Goal: Discover computers, users, groups and GPOs**

 **Method**

 We want to learn as much as possible about the domain.
 That means identifying what computers are in the domain, which users and who these belong too.
+There will also be GPOs applied that can be enumerated.
+Certain domains may be added.
 These things are all called

 **Tools**